equinor/ecalc/docs/docs/about/references/keywords/MAX_USAGE_FROM_SHORE.md

 ## Description

 The peak load/effect that is expected for one hour, per year (MW).
+Relevant only for generatorsets of [CATEGORY](/about/references/keywords/CATEGORY.md) `POWER-FROM-SHORE`.

 ## Format